EconomicsYuchenGuo/EconomicsYuchenGuo.github.io/_pages/includes/intro.md

   Sept.2014-Jun.2018
   Bachelor of Computer Science
   Jiangxi University of Science and Technology

+ **Database of Personal Collation**
+ 1.Government Procurement Data in China (over 13 million observations)
+ 2.Data of registered industrial and commercial enterprises in China
+ 3.Court Decision Instrument in China